lsst-sims/smtn-008/index.rst

 Introduction
 ============

-Running self-calibration on an LSST-sized dataset is difficult (though not impossible xxx-cite self cal doc).
+Running self-calibration (aka ubercal) on an LSST-sized dataset is difficult (though not impossible xxx-cite self cal doc).
 It would be convenient if there was an external source of calibration stars we could use to set LSST observation zeropoints.

 GAIA and ULYSSES
 ================